dapphp/gossh-php/README.md

     ssh a.username@gw-1.remote.example-server.net -A -p 20222

-With a connection shortcut, the above is as simple as:
+...the above is as simple as:

     go work